brankasando/GDP_LifeExpectance/README.md

 Linear model yi=bi +axi + εi,
 should fulfill following for ε :
-1.	iid, don’t depend of X
+1.	iid, don’t depend on X
 2. E(εi)=0
 3. D(εi)=ϭ2<∞
 4.	εi  ~ N(0, ϭ2)

 -Graph 3: Plot residuals vs fitted values.
-We can see that residuals (errors) are not equaly distributed for depending on predicted values.
+We can see that residuals (errors) are not equaly distributed depending on predicted values.
 -Graph 4: Plot residuals depending on theoretical quantiles of normal distribution.

 -Finaly Shapiro test is showing that residuals does not have normal distribution.

 -Graph 5: We can see index of residuals which are 'spoiling' normal distribution.
 We can see that Equatorial Guinea and Nigeria don't have that low PerCapita, but do have life expectancy under 60.
-Also, we can see that Kuwait, Lybia, Saudi Arabia, United Arab Emirates have high GDP, but not that high life expectancy as other countries with similar PerCapita.
+Also, we can see that Kuwait, Lybia, Saudi Arabia and United Arab Emirates have high GDP, but not that high life expectancy as other countries with similar PerCapita.

 #### Conclusion ####